 “I have a better understanding of different foods as they relate to calories and carbs.
 Keeping track of those during the day is helpful, and Brook makes it simple to do, so I’ll actually keep doing it.
 That extra info helps me make better choices for my health.”

-Kelsea is a Registered Dietitian with her Master's degree in Nutrition from Bastyr University in Kenmore, WA, and is one of our Brook Experts.
+Kelsea is a Registered Dietitian with her Master's degree in Nutrition from Bastyr University in Kenmore, WA.